-From First Vespers last night until the Paschal Vigil, the Gloria Patri is not said after the Psalms in the Office or at Mass.
+From First Vespers last night until the Paschal Vigil, the Gloria Patri is not said after the Asperges on Passion Sunday or the Prayers at the Foot of the Altar, Introit, Lavabo and Communion Antiphonal Psalms.
+In the Office, it is eliminated from some of the Verses and Short Responsories.
+Jesus is losing his earthly glory.
+The readings and psalm antiphons reflect this in the Mass and Office.
+Those who hate him are now plentiful.
+Those who seek his death are now coming to the fore.
 It is another stripping away within the liturgy which began on Septuagesima.
 While our penance continues, the focus is now shifting towards the passion of Our Blessed Lord and his saving work of redemption.
 Abbot Gueranger writes that:

 For the Mass on the Fifth Sunday according to the Roman Missal of 1962, the Gospel is what it has been for 1600 years and it explains the veiling.

 GOSPEL ¤ John 8.
 46-59 † A continuation of the holy Gospel according to St. John.